-In this 3 July 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered four questions on moral obligations of children to parents, the boundaries of proper self-defense, real life evil, reasons to donate blood, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 3 July 2011, I answered questions on moral obligations of children to parents, the boundaries of proper self-defense, real life evil, reasons to donate blood, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: I've been working on programming for this webcast, as well as my updates to Explore Atlas Shrugged.